lumeland/theme-ebook/src/index.md

 "You can't stop this process.
 And even if you blew up this facility... wait, did you check her for explosives?
 Good.
 Even if you blew up this facility, there are 23 others just like it in 23 other Bay Areas.
 You think we're stupid?
 We built a buffer.
 So, relax.
-This will all be over in"---she checked her watch---"two hours."
+This will all be over in"she checked her watch"two hours."

 Vacal Chander spoke, and his tone was genuinely conciliatory.
 "I'm sorry this has to happen, but I've seen what the Bay Area can become.
 Quantum alignment